toddledev/documentation/docs/15-packages/02-managing-packages/index.md

 ---
-title: Managing packages
+title: Manage packages
 description:
 ---

-# Managing packages
+# Manage packages
 Once you have found packages that enhance your project, you can easily install, update, and manage them.

-# Installing packages
+# Install a package
 ![Install a package|16/9](install-a-package.webp)

 Add a package to your project by: